Murdered

 Shanquella Robinson (CNN)

-Shanquella and a group of friends planned a trip to Cabo San Lucas Mexico for a long weekend to celebrate one of the girl's birthdays, Daejhanae Jackson.
-Many sources have referred to the group she traveled with as loose acquaintances from university, rather than good friends.
-She did know one member of the group well, a man called Khalil Cooke.
-The two had been best friends for almost five years.
-Shanquella's mother, Salamondra Robinson, remembers them being so close that he would visit often and even go on family vacations with them.
-There were six people total in the group - three men and three women.
+Shanquella and a group of friends planned a trip to Cabo San Lucas, Mexico, for a long weekend to celebrate the birthday of one of the women in the group, Daejhanae Jackson.
+Many sources have described the group she traveled with as loose acquaintances from university rather than close friends.
+However, Shanquella did know one member well, a man named Khalil Cooke.
+The two had been best friends for nearly five years.
+Shanquella's mother, Salamondra Robinson, remembers them being so close that Khalil would visit often and even go on family vacations with them.
+There were six people in total in the group: three men and three women.

-The group was leaving on Friday, Oct.
-28, and was set to return on Monday, Oct.
-31. Upon arrival on Friday, the group checked into a luxury five-bedroom villa, Villa Linda 32, a Cabovillas.com property.
-That night Shanquella called her mother to inform her that she had arrived safely and that she would call her the next day as she and her friends were about to have dinner prepared by a personal chef.
-The group did not go out that night, opting instead to stay at the villa.
+The group departed on Friday, October 28, and was scheduled to return on Monday, October 31.
+Upon arrival, they checked into a luxury five-bedroom villa, Villa Linda 32, a property managed by Cabovillas.com.
+That evening, Shanquella called her mother to let her know she had arrived safely and said she would call again the next day as the group prepared to have dinner cooked by a personal chef.
+The group opted to stay in that night instead of going out.

-One day after the group's arrival on Saturday, October 29, at approximately 2:13 pm, the villa concierge received a call from the group because one of them was found unconscious on the floor of her room.
-The concierge called for a doctor and within an hour a doctor from the American Medical Centre, Dr. Karolina Beatriz Ornelas-Gutiérrez, arrived at the residence.
-The other members of the group told Ornelas-Gutiérrez that Shanquella had "drank a lot" of alcohol.
-Ornelas-Gutiérrez recalled seeing her disoriented, unable to communicate, unresponsive and she appeared to be intoxicated.
-She then recommended that she be admitted to the hospital but the friend group insisted that Shanquella be treated at the villa.
-Around this same time, Salamondra received a frantic phone call from a member of the group saying that Shanquella was sick from alcohol poisoning but that a doctor was on their way.
+The following day, Saturday, October 29, at approximately 2:13 p.m., the villa concierge received a call from the group because one member had been found unconscious on the floor of her room.
+The concierge immediately contacted a doctor.
+Within an hour, Dr. Karolina Beatriz Ornelas-Gutiérrez from the American Medical Centre arrived at the villa.
+Members of the group told her that Shanquella had “drank a lot” of alcohol.
+Dr. Ornelas-Gutiérrez recalled seeing Shanquella disoriented, unable to communicate, unresponsive, and appearing intoxicated.
+She recommended hospital admission, but the group insisted that Shanquella be treated at the villa.
+Around this time, Salamondra received a frantic call from a member of the group, informing her that Shanquella was suffering from alcohol poisoning but that a doctor was on the way.

-Things began to get progressively worse after Ornelas-Gutiérrez arrived, after trying unsuccessfully to administer an IV drip, Shanquella began to have a seizure and spontaneous defecation all within the hour.
-At 4:20 pm an ambulance was called because she could no longer breathe properly and her pulse began to drop - she soon suffered cardiac arrest.
+After Dr. Ornelas-Gutiérrez arrived, Shanquella’s condition worsened rapidly.
+After unsuccessful attempts to administer an IV drip, she began having a seizure and suffered spontaneous defecation within the hour.
+At 4:20 p.m., an ambulance was called as she was struggling to breathe and her pulse was dropping.
+She soon went into cardiac arrest.

-At 4:49 pm paramedics arrived at the residence and began performing CPR, as well as administering adrenaline and discharges from an automated external defibrillator.
-They were unsuccessful in their attempts to revive her, however, and Shanquella Robinson was declared dead at 5:57 p.m.
+Paramedics arrived at 4:49 p.m. and began performing CPR, administering adrenaline, and delivering shocks with an automated external defibrillator.
+Despite their efforts, Shanquella Robinson was declared dead at 5:57 p.m.

-The official police report stated that Shanquella died approximately 2 hours and 45 minutes after a doctor had been called to the residence.
-There was no observation in the report of any internal or external injuries.
-It was concluded that a foreign citizen had died of alcohol poisoning.
+The official police report stated that Shanquella died approximately two hours and 45 minutes after a doctor had been called to the villa.
+The report noted no internal or external injuries and concluded that the foreign citizen had died of alcohol poisoning.

 Salamondra (left), and Shanquella Robinson (The Sun)